D-subminiature: DE-9 connectors

+DA-15 connectors

 DA-15S connectors are used for PC joystick connectors, where each DA-15 connector supports two joysticks each with two analog axes and two buttons.
 In other words, one DA-15S game adapter connector has 4 analog potentiometer inputs and 4 digital switch inputs.
 This interface is strictly input-only, though it does provide +5 V DC power.
 Some joysticks with more than two axes or more than two buttons use the signals designated for both joysticks.
 Conversely, Y-adapter cables are available that allow two separate joysticks to be connected to a single DA-15 game adapter port; if a joystick connected to one of these Y-adapters has more than two axes or buttons, only the first two of each will work.